CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Sectors.md

     This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

+-   **`data-cbpf`**: defines the selected CBPFs when the page loads.
+For showing all CBPFs, set the value to `"all"`.
+For individual CBPFs set the value accordingly, such as:

+    `"Yemen"`.

+    For more than one CBPF separate the values with commas, such as:

+    `"Yemen, Sudan, Iraq"`.

+    For the accepted values, please refer to the data API.

+    If the value is not a valid one it defaults to `"all"`.

--   **`data-contribution`**: defines the contribution type depicted by the data visualisation when the page loads.
+-   **`data-modality`**: defines the modality type of the allocations depicted by the data visualisation when the page loads.
 The value has to be a string.
 Accepted values:

-    -   `"total"`: shows the total contributions (paid + pledge).
+    -   `"total"`: shows total allocations (standard + reserve).
-    -   `"paid"`: shows only the paid contributions.
+    -   `"standard"`: shows only standard allocations.
-    -   `"pledge"`: shows only the pledged values.
+    -   `"reserve"`: shows only reserve allocations.

     If the value is not an accepted value, it defaults to `"total"`.

--   **`data-selectedcountry`**: defines the selected country (donor or CBPF) when the page loads.
-For not selecting any country set the value to `"none"`, or just leave it empty:
+-   **`data-beneficiaries`**: defines the type of affected persons depicted by the data visualisation when the page loads.
+The value has to be a string.
+Accepted values:

-    `""`

-    For individual countries set the value accordingly, such as:

-    `"Yemen"`.

-    For more than one country separate the values with commas, such as:

-    `"Yemen, Sudan, Iraq"`.

-    In such cases, the list must contain only donors or only CBPFs.

-    If the selected country is both a donor and a CBPF, define which one will be selected by using `"@"` followed by `"donor"` or `"fund"`.
-For instance, `"Ukraine@donor"` will select Ukraine as a donor, while `"Ukraine@fund"` will select Ukraine as a fund.
-If the selected country is both a donor and a CBPF but there is no indication regarding which one should be selected (`"@fund"` or `"@donor"`), the value will default to `"none"`.

-    For the accepted values, please refer to the data API.
-If the value is not a valid one it defaults to `"none"`.
-This value defines only the selected country when the page loads: the CBPFs (and donors) can be easily selected by clicking on the lollipops.
+    -   `"targeted"`: shows targeted affected persons.
+    -   `"actual"`: shows actual affected persons.

+    If the value is not an accepted value, it defaults to `"targeted"`.

 -   **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: